 Segmenting Involuntary Reasons for Leaving (Pre-COVID)

-Combining these segments, in the pre-COVID world, over 80% of all industrial terminations were a result of the employee choosing to leave, either by quitting or stopping attending work (69% Voluntary attrition + 14% Attendance, which represents 44.9%% of all Involuntary attrition).
+Combining these segments, in the pre-COVID world, over 80% of all industrial terminations were a result of the employee choosing to leave, either by quitting or stopping attending work (69% Voluntary turnover + 14% Attendance, which represents 44.9%% of all Involuntary turnover).
 Losing 4 out of 5 workers for reasons seemingly out of your control was, of course, incredibly frustrating for industrial employers of all sizes.

 From mid-March to where we are today (mid-May 2020), the national unemployment rate has grown by over 4 times, from 3.5% to 15%, with all signals pointing to it trending even higher.
 While some industrial companies have been slowed down by the pandemic, many others (ex: ecommerce & grocery distribution) have grown as a result.

 Perhaps surprisingly, even in a weakened economy where a worker’s next job might be harder to come by, voluntary turnover still represents the lion’s share of job separations, though involuntary has increased from 31% to 38% of all separation events.

 Digging further into ‘Involuntary’ reasons for leaving, we see that lay offs have grown from 15% to 40% of this bucket, which is logical given the sudden demand stoppage in some industries (ex: food service distribution).
 Meanwhile, attendance as the underlying reason has been cut by more than half, now representing the reason behind only 21% of involuntary separations.

 Segmenting Involuntary Reasons for Leaving (Post-COVID)